apache/arrow/docs/source/cpp/flight.rst

 Don’t round-robin load balance
 ------------------------------

-Round robin balancing can cause every client to have an open connection to every server causing an unexpected number of open connections and a depletion of resources.
+Round robin balancing means every client can have an open connection to every server, causing an unexpected number of open connections and depleting server resources.

 Debugging
 ---------